sejalseth/java-multithread-downloader/README.md

 ```
 ###Notice

-This library is still under construction and I need your help. if you get some bugs,please feel free to issue or [Email me](mailto:daimajia@gmail.com).
+This library is still under construction and I need your help.
+If you get some bugs,please feel free to issue or [Email me](mailto:daimajia@gmail.com).

 ###Licence